jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

       * if you write, judge your productivity the end of the day by how many sheets of paper you produced
    * aim for about 1:1 ratio of hour of lecture to hour of study
-   * dont spend all your time (passively) reading texts/slides https://en.wikipedia.org/wiki/Testing_effect
+   * don't spend all your time (passively) reading texts/slides https://en.wikipedia.org/wiki/Testing_effect
-* at the end of every MCQ test, before you submit, write down 3 things youre going to immediately lookup that afternoon.
+* at the end of every MCQ test, before you submit, write down 3 things you're going to immediately look up that afternoon.
 Go study those three things.
-* review your test notice what type of mistakes you make (see SOM study booklet), note items that are repeated -- youll see them again
+* review your test notice what type of mistakes you make (see SOM study booklet), note items that are repeated -- you'll see them again
-   * write down 3-5 things youre going to immediately look up
+   * write down 3-5 things you're going to immediately look up

-* If something is covered in lecture that has little or no FA coverage, then dont spend much time on it.
+* If something is covered in lecture that has little or no FA coverage, then don't spend much time on it.
 Look for one or two testable nuggets and just passively listen to rest of lecture.
-Yes, this may be on exam, but if so then itll likely be a very clear question.
+Yes, this may be on exam, but if so then it'll likely be a very clear question.
 Professors will know stuff is not part of STEP and so tend to make these lectures very simple straight recall type questions.